Limited polynomials and sendov's conjecture: Critical points of limited polynomials

+This inequality cannot hold.
+Thus, all the critical values are sufficiently close to the least zero of the polynomial. \end{proof}

-\begin{remark} Theorem \ref{real case} can be considered as a weak variant of the result of the real case of the sendov conjecture.
-The only compromise in this case is the assumption that all the zeros are positive, in which case we have found that indeed the smallest zero of $P(x)$ must be close to all the zeros of the polynomial $P'(x)$.
-A similar approach could be adapted for the case all the zeros are negative.
-Next we prove a result that in some sense exposes the distribution of the zeros of limited polynomials. \end{remark}
+Theorem \ref{real case} can be considered as a weak variant of the result of the real case of the Sendov conjecture.
+The only compromise in this case is the assumption that all zeros are positive, in which case we have found that, indeed, the smallest zero of $P(x)$ must be close to all the zeros of the polynomial $P'(x)$.
+A similar approach could be adapted for the case where all zeros are negative.
+We will prove a result which, in some sense, exposes the distribution of the zeros of limited polynomials.